Description

 Adverse Effects

-- Neurological effects: Insomnia, headache, or dizziness.
+- Neurological: Insomnia, headache, dizziness

 Drug Interactions

-- May enhance the effects of antidepressants when used concurrently.
+- May potentiate the effect of antidepressants

 Pregnancy and Lactation